Long Island arena football team brings back New York Dragons name

 The name was the most popular nomination from more than 200 online submissions on the ENTFLA website since the team was introduced on Jan.
 15, according to general manager Peter Schwartz.
 The logo incorporates the original Dragons colors with a more modern, three-dimensional image.

 The original Dragons, formerly the Iowa Barnstormers, relocated to Long Island in 2001.
-During the team’s eight-season stint, the Dragons reached the league playoffs five times and claimed Eastern Division championships in 2003, 2004, and 2005.
+During the team’s eight-season stint, the Dragons reached the league playoffs five times and claimed Eastern Division championships from 2003-05.

 “It was a no-brainer,” said Schwartz, who served as the play-by-play voice for the original Dragons franchise.
 “Based on the rich history of the sport here on Long Island, the best choice for us was to call this team the New York Dragons.”